madscs1/madscs1-aboutme/README.md

 - age: 14
 - i like morse code
 - biesxual
-supports blm  and lbgtq+
+- supports blm  and lbgtq+
-im white
+- i'm white
-im not racist
+-i'm not racist